-St. Michael's House provided a comprehensive range of necessary services to its service users in 2019.
+St. Michael's House provided a comprehensive range of necessary services to its service users in 2020.
 Controls in delivery of services include the following:

-- Enhancing the quality of life for service users and in particular assisting them in achieving their full potential; - Comprehensive identification of needs of service users on an individual basis; - Communicating closely with service users and their families to ensure that service provision matches expectations - Monitoring service provision against recognised best practice: - Identifying lessons learned and incorporating in future service provision; - Suitable administrative processes and systems.
+- Enhancing the quality of life for service users and in particular assisting them in achieving their full potential; - Comprehensive identification of needs of service users on an individual basis; - Communicating closely with service users and their families to ensure that service provision matches expectations; - Monitoring service provision against recognised best practice; - Identifying lessons learned and incorporating in future service provision; - Suitable administrative processes and systems; and - Infection prevention and control measures to ensure the safety of staff and service users throughout COVID-19.